-I am strongly committed state education and the movement for comprehensive reform and have written widely on this and related issues.
+I am strongly committed to state education and the movement for comprehensive reform and have written widely on this and related issues.
 I also speak frequently at meetings and conferences.
 In early 2006, Fiona Millar and I wrote a pamphlet ‘ A Comprehensive Future: quality and equality for all our children’ published by Compass.

 I am currently working on an e-book, provisionally entitled’ Seven further Myths of Modern Education.’